-From July to December 2016, representatives from the Department of Social Services - Division of Health and Senior Services reported no new or pending legislative initiatives that would affect the current MO MFP Program.
 The Department of Health and Senior Services continued to use their HCBS Web Tool or InterRAI Home Care Assessment (Inter RAI HC) which is intended to enhance the client assessment process and HCBS authorization.
 The Inter RAI HC focuses on a person's functioning and quality of life by assessing needs, strengths, and preferences.
-Upon completion, the Inter RAI HC calculates the participants nursing facility level of care for eligibility purposes.
+Upon completion, the Inter RAI HC calculates the participants nursing facility level of care (LOC) for eligibility purposes.
 This assessment is also intended to help provide a continuity of care across settings and promote a person-centered evaluation.
-This assessment tool is very clinical in nature and some MO MFP participants have difficulty in meeting a 21-point nursing facility level of care and may not be authorized for HCBS.
-During this reporting period. it was decided that in cases where the individual will not be authorized for HCBS, attempts would be made to use an individual's natural community and other non-paid supports to assist with unmet needs.
+This assessment tool is very clinical in nature and some MO MFP participants have difficulty in meeting the criteria for nursing facility level of care and may not be authorized for HCBS.